 If you actively use and enjoy social media, then you might as well get paid for it.
 College students should consider offering social media marketing and consulting services to help local business owners grow their social media presence.

 This is a highly sought-after business that has the potential to really grow into something very lucrative.
 The key is helping clients become successful and leverage it to gain more clients.

 Firework sales are definitely a seasonal business that you can make a lot of money from.
 In the US, big holidays for fireworks include Independence Day and New Year’s Eve.
 Families will spend hundreds of dollars at a time on fireworks.

-Be mindful that some cities have strict requirements on the sale and use of fireworks.
+Be mindful that some cities have strict requirements for the sale and use of fireworks.
 Be sure that you’re able to sell them and have the proper licenses and insurance.
-Once you’re cleared for sale, you simply need to set up a stand in high traffic areas during those peak holidays.52.
+Once you’re cleared for sale, you simply need to set up a stand in high-traffic areas during those peak holidays.52.
 Car rental services through Turo

 52. Car rental

 Renting out your car while you’re out of town for the summer is a unique business idea.
 This business model has become very popular over the years, with several sites facilitating the services.

 Even if you aren’t away for the summer, you can still rent your car when it’s not in use.
 Leverage sites like Turo to learn more about car renting and how to get started in your city.

 Parents are always looking for new activities and hobbies for their kids to get involved in.
 Horseback riding is one of them!